 Frankly, we would suggest these organisations to stay away from ISO until their mindset is changed.

-Undoubtedly, our No. 1 Accelerator was assigning an owner.
+Undoubtedly, our no. 1 accelerator was assigning an owner.

 Managing risks is what entrepreneurs do every day.
 The essence of security risk management is very similar.
-For us, instead of creating some artificial risk appetite, we asked ourselves a series of questions: How much risk the business is prepared to take?
+For us, instead of creating some artificial risk appetite, we asked ourselves a series of questions: How much risk is the business prepared to take?
 How likely is the application service and customer data to be compromised due to security weaknesses in people, process, technology and the cyber threats?
 We made sure that we took a long-term view and aligned our risk appetite to the business’s trajectory and ambition.
 From there, we worked out a meaningful risk-management strategy that supports us in meeting the security requirements of our local and global customers.

-In addition, our Security Engineer has facilitated and performed a series of exercises (such as internal cloud security reviews, threat modelling and external app penetration testing).
-Instead of guessing, we use real data to understand differences between our objectives and our as-built environment.
+In addition, our Security Engineer facilitated and performed a series of exercises (such as internal cloud security reviews, threat modelling and external app penetration testing).
+Instead of guessing, we used real data to understand differences between our objectives and our as-built environment.
 Once our business-aligned risk appetite and management strategy was clear, risk mitigation and triage became much more straightforward to the team.
 At the same time, we started to see the convergence between Security and Security Compliance.

 Now, you may ask, “Shouldn’t ISO auditors tell you what security controls you must implement to pass the audit?”
 The answer is “No!
 Not at all.”